perrygeo/simanneal/README.md

         self.distance_matrix = distance_matrix
         super(TravellingSalesmanProblem, self).__init__(state)  # important!

-The last line (calling init on the super class) is critical.
+The last line (calling `__init__` on the super class) is critical.

 ## Optimizations

 For some problems the `energy` function is prohibitively expensive to calculate after every move.
 It is often possible to compute the change in energy that a move causes much more efficiently.

-A delta value can be returned from `move` to update the energy value without calling `energy` multiple times.
+For this reason, a non-`None` value returned from `move` will be treated as a delta and added to the previous energy value to get the energy value for the current move.
+If your model allows you to cheaply calculate a change in energy from the previous state, this approach will save you a call to `energy`.
+It is fine for the `move` operation to sometimes return a delta value and sometimes return `None`, depending on the type of modification it makes to the state and the complexity of calculting a delta.

 ## Implementation Details

-The simulated annealing algorithm requires that we track state (current, previous, best) and thus means we need to copy the `self.state` frequently.
+The simulated annealing algorithm requires that we track states (current, previous, best), which means we need to copy `self.state` frequently.

 Copying an object in Python is not always straightforward or performant.
 The standard library provides a `copy.deepcopy()` method to copy arbitrary python objects but it is very expensive.
 Certain objects can be copied by more efficient means: lists can be sliced and dictionaries can use their own .copy method, etc.